perslev/U-Time/README.md

 #### Training the model
 We may now start training by invoking the `ut train` command.
 A default set of optimization hyperparameters have been pre-specified and are located in the `hyperparameters/hparams.yaml` file of your project directory.
-In this demo, we are going to run only a very short training session, but feel free to modify any parameters in the `hparams.yaml` file as you see fit:
+In this demo, we are going to run only a very short training session, but feel free to modify any parameters in the `hparams.yaml` file as you see fit.
+Run the following command:

 ```
 ut train --num_GPUs=1 --preprocessed --seed 123
 ```

+You may replace the `--num_GPUs=1` parameter in the above command with `--num_GPUs=0` if you do not have a GPU available, and wish to train on the CPU.
+Training on CPU may take up to 30 minutes.

 Following training, a set of candidate models will be available in the folder `model`.
 Using the best one observed (highest validation mean F1 score), we may predict on the testing sets of both `SEDF-SC` and `DCSM` using all channel combinations as well as compute majority votes by invoking the following `ut predict` command: